 Note: Make sure that you insert the SIM card all the way into the slot.

-6. Put the battery back in place, turn the computer over again, and reconnect the cables.
-For more information about how to reinstall the battery, refer to "Replacing the battery" on page 111.
+6. Put the battery back in place (for more details, refer to "Replacing the battery" on page 119), turn the computer over again, and reconnect the cables.

 Replacing the solid state drive